7 Critical Factors for better Google Page Speed

 Interactivity details the interaction of user input and display.
 It emphasizes the speed at which the application responds to user input.
 If the response time is good, it will provide a positive user experience.
 A response that takes longer than 100 milliseconds is noticeable and usually annoying to users, so page performance should be improved if possible.

 The process of interactivity on a website is not just about when you can click but also when the web page should display it.
-Being able to make a user wait for information is very important and sometimes leads to user frustration.
+Making a user wait for information is very important and sometimes frustrates users.
 A delayed response time of 4 seconds is often considered 1 second more than most users would tolerate.

 Visual Stability – Cumulative Layout Shift (CLS)

 In an effort to create a highly liquid, visually stable layout.
 The visual stability metric is defined as the area encompassed by all shifting layout boxes.
-Visual Stability, along with metrics like Cumulative Layout Shift (CLS) and Loss of Positive Structure (LOPS), are extremely important to the candidate’s web design’s overall score.
+Visual Stability and metrics like Cumulative Layout Shift (CLS) and Loss of Positive Structure (LOPS) are essential to the candidate’s web design’s overall score.
 Being at the center of your users’ attention, your website’s header is one of the most important components for creating visual Stability.

 Visual Stability is a score that is part of Core Web Vitals

 The Visual Stability module provides a view of the cumulative layout shift for linked data sources.
 A score of less than 0.1 is ideal.
-A value above 0.2 indicates that the incremental layout shift can interfere with cognitive perception and hence may cause problems for users.
+A value above 0.2 indicates that the incremental layout shift can interfere with cognitive perception and may cause user problems.

 Keep visual structure that’s logical and consistent when you use Visual Stability from Core Web Vitals.
 With Visual Stability, you can keep your layout intact, increasing customer trust and confidence in your site.